tomtoe6600/uptime-kuma/README.md

 Try it!

-- Tokyo Demo Server: https://demo.uptime.kuma.pet (Sponsored by [Uptime Kuma Sponsors](https://github.com/louislam/uptime-kuma#%EF%B8%8F-sponsors))
+- Tokyo Demo Server: https://demo.uptime.kuma.pet (Sponsored by [NeoUptime Sponsors](https://github.com/tomtoe6600/uptime-kuma#%EF%B8%8F-sponsors))

 It is a temporary live demo, all data will be deleted after 10 minutes.
 Use the one that is closer to you, but I suggest that you should install and try it out for the best demo experience.